Vulcan Materials Company

 VMC

-Vulcan Materials Company is a leading producer of construction aggregates, primarily crushed stone, sand, and gravel, operating in the mining and quarrying industry.
+Vulcan Materials Company (VMC) is the largest producer of construction aggregates in the United States, operating in the mining and quarrying industry.

 Investment Opinion: Should I buy VMC Today?